freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 ### 1320.1

 True.
-The condition was checking for the characters `el` next to each other, which `hello` contains.
+The condition was checking for `el` within the word `hello`.
 Using the same syntax, check if `hello world` contains the pattern `lo wor`.
 You will need to put them both in quotes so it recognizes the spaces.

 #### HINTS